How do you choose between Shopify and Magento? Hostinger's Laura Ramonaitytė breaks down the differences between these popular ecommerce platforms.

 In conclusion, both Shopify and Magento have various stunning features and they can manage your online store efficiently and help to boost your revenue.

 Magento is an open source platform and is more flexible, but you need to have the staff and knowledge to develop it.
 Features, customer support and ease of use probably make Shopify a better ecommerce platform for a standard ecommerce business.
+Whichever you choose, I recommend getting Littledata's Shopify connection, Shopify Plus connection or Magento connection earlier rather than later - otherwise you will likely be missing essential data about sales and marketing!

 I hope this post inspires you to dig deeper and make an informed choice before launching your online store, whichever platform you choose.
 There are other platforms available as well, such as WooCommerce (Shopify vs WooCommerce), so don't just pick one randomly!